FabioFabRob7/Browser_WEB_for_CMD/README.md

 - Internet

 ### INFO
-This program browses the web by displaying everything contained in the HTML5 page "header" tag and links
+This program browses the web by displaying everything contained in the HTML5 page "body" tag and links

 ### INSTRUCTIONS
 - Open the Browser_WEB_for_CMD.py file with Python